nicolemne/paper-rock-scissor-naruto-game/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository for project-portfolio-2](https://github.com/nicolemne/project-portfolio-2)
+1. Login to GitHub and locate the [GitHub Repository for project-portfolio-2](https://github.com/nicolemne/project-portfolio-2)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not the top of the page), locate the "Settings" Button on the menu.
-3. In the side-bar menu, click "Pages" in the section "Code and automation".
+3. In the sidebar menu, click "Pages" in the section "Code and automation".
 4. Under "Branch", click "Select branch" and pick "main".
 Save.
 5. After a few minutes the site link has been published on the top of GitHub Pages.
 6. Click the [link](https://nicolemne.github.io/project-portfolio-2/) to see the live site.